ironbar/arc25/docs/modeling/Iteration_30_solve_RL_collapse.md

 Simplifying the reward did not solve the problem, we see the same behaviour with the two reward implementations.

+However after analyzing the truncated prompts I don't see repetitions of the same ngrams, I see giberish.
+It seems that the model is making a prediction, fails on some token and then derails and forgets what its doing.

 #### Use unquantized model

 ![alt text](res/1759840012962_image.png)